 A biplane pilot who had missed flying in WWI takes up barnstorming and later a movie career in his quest for the glory he had missed, eventually getting a chance to prove himself in a film ...
 See full summary »

 During World War II, two Americans are forced to bail out and parachute into a small German town.
 Herr Frick, being equal parts patriotic and lonely, keeps them as prisoners of war in his bomb shelter.
 While his prisoners go stir crazy, Herr Frick must decide if he's willing to lose their companionship by letting them know the war has ended.Written by

 Sean Starke <firstname.lastname@example.org>

-The title is a variation of an old Viennese saying; "The situation is desperate but not serious."
-A direct influence on the title comes from Billy Wilder's 1961 film One, Two, Three.
-In it, Jimmy Cagney coaches Horst Buchholz to tell Buccholz's American father-in-law that the situation is "serious but not hopeless."
-A flustered Buccholz tells his father-in-law, "The situation is hopeless but not serious."
+The title is a variation of an old Viennese saying; "The situation is desperate, but not serious."
+A direct influence on the title comes from Billy Wilder's One, Two, Three (1961).
+In it, James Cagney coaches Horst Buchholz to tell Buchholz's American father-in-law that the situation is "serious, but not hopeless."
+A flustered Buchholz tells his father-in-law, "The situation is hopeless, but not serious."
 See more »

 Was this review helpful to you?

 | Report this